google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 The `usemap` attribute was formerly defined as caseless.
 Unfortunately implementing this was complicated enough that no browsers implemented it correctly.
-Research suggested that such complicated algorithm is unnecessary, and even ASCII case-insensitive matching is unnecessary.
+Research suggested that such a complicated algorithm is unnecessary, and even ASCII case-insensitive matching is unnecessary.

 Consequently, the specification was updated so that case-sensitive matching is